Preventing aggression and maintaining good doggy mental health is a lifelong process

 Counter bad experiences with good ones

 If your pup is hurt or frightened by a particular event, make sure she experiences a number of similar events with positive outcomes as soon as possible.
-For example, if your pup is scared once by a man with a golf club, have her get her favorite treats from ten different men with golf clubs.
-If your dog was attacked once by a dog of a certain breed, make every effort for her to enjoy friendly interactions with other dogs of that breed.
+For example, if your pup is scared once by a man with a golf club, have her get her favorite treats in the presence of ten different men with golf clubs (the treats don’t have to come from these golfers; they can come from you, which means you can go to a golf club and just work with your dog as golfers walk by).
+If your dog was attacked once by a dog of a certain breed, make every effort for her to enjoy friendly interactions with other dogs of that breed OR to have pleasant, non-interacting experiences in the presence of that breed (you can work on basic cues or play pattern games near those dogs, even if those dogs are behind a fence).
 (See Patricia McConnell’s excellent little book, “The Cautious Canine“, if your dog already has issues with certain experiences.)

 Handle your dog